vinpel/gaspSync/README.md

 ## PHP Extensions

-extension :
 Required  :
 - gmp
 - curl
-in the future for Fxa part  :
+in the future for account server :
 - scrypt